j3li/-Analysis-of-Covid-Stimulus-Checks-and-Covid-Positivity-Rates/README.md

 Data set for stim:
 Rows to be stim checks 1 and 2
-Columns: [dates, base amount, household of 1, 2, 3, 4, 5, amount per additional household]
+Columns: [date ranges, base amount, household of 1, 2, 3, 4, 5, amount per additional household]